St John the Evangelist, Carlo Dolci

 “Where do you dwell?”

 What a strange response.
 One might have expected the disciples to ask him all kinds of things – who are you?
-What did John mean when he say, you are the lamb of God?
+What did John mean when he said you are the lamb of God?
 Are you the Messiah?
 Even, will you take us as your disciples, given that John said you are the one to come?
 But no, they go straight to the heart.
 Where do you dwell?
 It is an audacious opening.
 Most Eastern cultures – Asia, Africa, especially the Middle East, are very hospitable.
-But even for such as these, this is bold.
+But even for such as these, this must be bold.
 It is a boldness that is borne out of the authority of love.

 “One thing have I asked of the Lord, that will I seek after: that I may dwell in the house of the Lord all the days of my life, to gaze upon the beauty of the Lord and to inquire in his temple.”
 (Ps 27:4)

 At the end of the Trojan War, Menelaus, the slighted husband comes face to face with Helen, the woman who betrayed him.
-His wrath, which has caused the downfall of empires and the gods however, melts away in an instant, as he once more gazes on her beauty.
+His wrath, which has caused the downfall of empires and gods, however, melts away in an instant, as he once more gazes on her beauty.
 His sword falls to the ground as he simply asks that she come home with him.
 It’s a scene which captures the power of beauty to move the soul and to change someone.
 Beauty is the visible aspect of Truth and Goodness.
 When cut off from truth, beauty becomes seductive and deceiving.
 Similarly, one who is not committed to the search for truth will not be able to discern what is truly beautiful.
 Their apprenticeship under John, their silent following behind Jesus all has prepared them for this moment.
 In the presence of the One who is Beauty itself, all other questions fade away.
 Could they see his dwelling?
 This is the heart of prayer.
 A movement of the heart.
 Love, which seeks union.

 “Come and See”